nodejs/node/doc/guides/investigating_native_memory_leak.md

 out the loop with the malloc and valgrind does not report a problem (since one no longer exists in the code being run).

-Running valgrind on the example program with this addition shows the following:
+Running valgrind on this code shows the following:

 ```bash
 user1@minikube1:~/valgrind/node-addon-examples/1_hello_world/napi$ valgrind node hello.js